Skip to content

 API 'android.registerTransform' is obsolete

-Transform has been marked as Deprecated in AGP 7.0 and has been removed in AGP 8.0. ft-plugin:1.2.0 has already been adapted.
+Transform has been marked as Deprecated in AGP 7.0 and has been removed in AGP 8.0. ft-plugin:1.2.0 has been adapted accordingly.
 Please upgrade to the corresponding version to fix this error.
 For specific instructions, see Integration Configuration.

 AndroidComponentsExtension ClassNotFoundException

 AndroidComponentsExtension is a method supported by AGP 7.4.2.
-If the compilation environment is below this version, this error will occur.
+If the compilation environment version is lower than this, this error will occur.
 You can use the ft-plugin-legacy version to fix this error.
 For specific instructions, see Integration Configuration.

 java.lang.IllegalArgumentException: